Skip to main content

 Let Gratitude Fill Your Mind

-May is Mental Health Awareness Month, and as we head into Memorial Day weekend, it’s a good time to pause and remember: the only constant in life is change.
-While we can’t always control what happens around us, we can choose the perspective we bring to those changes.
+[MIND] May is Mental Health Awareness Month, and as we head into Memorial Day weekend, it’s a good time to pause and remember: the only constant in life is change.
+While we can’t always control what happens around us, we can choose what happens in us, the perspective we bring to those changes.
 That’s where gratitude comes in.
 When we fill our minds and hearts with thankfulness, it naturally leaves less space for anything else.

 Simple Gratitude Exercise:

-At the end of each day, reflect and name just one answer for each of the following:
+At the end of each day, picture a moment connected to each below and give just one answer for each:

 A Person